 This PF emphasizes the importance of successful community engagement and participation to achieve Project objectives.
 The overall Project budget reflects this priority by including funding to support the ongoing and future participatory processes related to the formulation of the marine spatial planning exercise and the fisheries co-management plans.

-Regarding the PF, the PIU will develop the details of the budget for its implementation.
 Table 6.5.2 includes indicative categories and items for the preparation of this budget, and tentative budget estimates.

 Table 6.5.2 Indicative Categories and Items for PF Budget, and Tentative Estimates